hexalang/Hexa/docs/reference.md

 let bool = b == Bool32.False // Allowed as `False` is a fixed constant, not range

 // NOTE direct comparison (`==`, `!=`) of enum tag *constructors* is not allowed
-// Status.Ok == Status.Ok // ERROR Disallowed at compile time as not making any sense
+// Status.Ok == Status.Ok // Error: disallowed at compile time as not making any sense
-// Status.Ok != Status.Ok // ERROR too
+// Status.Ok != Status.Ok // Error: same as above

 {
 	// NOTE adding `()` parenthesis is required to workaround the `==` operator (Status.Ok) == (Status.Ok) // Every tag is just a raw value with a name }
-var plain Int = Status.Ok // ERROR Sound type system disallows this
+var plain Int = Status.Ok // Error: sound type system disallows this

 // Tag as a type (NOTE still requires a `switch` to extract associated tag values if any) var status Status.Ok = Status.Ok // Well-known tag